 List of V Idioms:

-All of these idioms have a main word that begins with the letter "v."
-Don't worry, I've also covered the other letters of the alphabet: click here to go to the main idioms page.
+This list of V idioms have a main word that begins with the letter "V." Don't worry, I've also covered the other letters of the alphabet: click here to go to the main idioms page.

 in a vacuum: not connected to other people or events.